bmachek/lrc-ai-assistant/README.md

   * Hatecrime
   * ...
 * The plugins error handling is completely log-based for now.
 The log file is in Documents/LrClassicLogs/GeminiPlugin.log
-* Google has a rate limit / quota on Geminim, which I haven't quite figured out yet.
 * Feel free to open issues or discussions.
 Any feedback is welcome.

 ## Support my work